etano/whiplash/README.md

 Check the api/docs section for the detailed list of available parameters for different entities and commands.

+## Users

+By default two user/password combinations are created with the database, "test/test" and "admin/password".
+The admin user has access to all data in the database, while the test user can only access or modify the documents they create.
+If a particular document is flagged as {"owner":"internal"}, it may be read by everyone, but again only modified by the admin.

+To create a new user do:

+    docker exec -it local_api_1 node --use_strict bin/create_user USERNAME PASSWORD EMAIL

 ## Troubleshooting

 - In order to check what happens, it might be useful to inspect the contents of the database.